Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/21-important-private-key-safety-pt-2/+page.md

 1. For testing purposes use a `$PRIVATE_KEY` in an `.env` file as long as you don't expose that `.env` file anywhere.
 2. Where real money is involved use the `--interactive` option or a [keystore file protected by a password](https://github.com/Cyfrin/foundry-full-course-f23?tab=readme-ov-file#can-you-encrypt-a-private-key---a-keystore-in-foundry-yet).

 There's one more thing about storing keys in a `.env` file.
-Please take a look at the ["THE .ENV PLEDGE"](https://github.com/Cyfrin/foundry-full-course-f23/discussions/5).
-Read it, understand it and comment `I WILL BE SAFE`.
-Tweet it, Tiktok it, blog about it, make an Insta story about it, print it and put it on your fridge and share some copies with your neighbors.
-Please stay safe!
+Please take a look at the ["THE .ENV PLEDGE"](envpledge.cyfrin.io).
+This begin as a simple commitment on GitHub, but is now a permanent oath on-chain.
+Please read through the pledge and mint your own soul-bound NFT to show people your commitment to safe practices.
+Stay safe!